serverless/serverless/README.md

 Here's a list of everything that's new in V.4, so far:

-- **No Breaking Changes:** We've avoid most large breaking changes for the "aws" Provider.
+- **Avoiding Breaking Changes:** We're seeking to avoid most large breaking changes for the "aws" Provider.
+If you stumble upon some, please create an issue.
 See the Potential Breaking Changes section below for more info.
-- **Native Typescript Support:** [ESBuild](https://esbuild.github.io/) is now included in the Framework allowing you to use `.ts` files natively within your AWS Lambda function handlers and have them build automatically upon deploy.
+- **Native Typescript Support:** You can now use `.ts` handlers in your AWS Lambda functions in `serverless.yml` and have them build automatically upon deploy.
+[ESBuild](https://esbuild.github.io/) is now included in the Framework which makes this possible.
 [More info here](https://www.serverless.com/framework/docs/providers/aws/guide/building).
-- **Reimagined Dev Mode:** Run `serverless dev` to have events from your live architecture routed to your local code, enabling you to make fast changes without deployment.
+- **New Dev Mode:** Run `serverless dev` to have events from your live architecture routed to your local code, enabling you to make fast changes without deployment.
 [More info here](https://www.serverless.com/framework/docs/providers/aws/cli-reference/dev).
 - **New AWS Lambda Runtimes:** "python3.12", "dotnet8", and "java21".
 - **Support Command:** Send support requests to our team directly from the CLI, which auto-include contextual info which you can review before sending.
 - **Debug Summary for AI:** When you run into a bug, you can run "serverless support --ai" to generate a concise report detailing your last bug with all necessary context, optimized for pasting into AI tools such as ChatGPT.